Pakistan International Airlines Flight 661: Passengers and crew

 Forty-two passengers, including two infants, were on board the aircraft.
-Thirty-nine were Pakistani citizens; the remaining consisted of one Austrian, one Chinese and one South Korean.
+The passengers included 39 Pakistani citizens, and one Austrian, one Chinese and one South Korean national.
 The passengers included Pakistani singer-turned-preacher Junaid Jamshed who was traveling with his wife Nahya Junaid.
-Shahzada Farhad Azis, a member of Chitral's traditional royal family who was flying with his wife and daughter, Deputy Commissioner of Chitral District Osama Ahmed Warraich and two sky marshals and one Aircraft Maintenance Engineer were also among the passengers.
-There were 20 local Chitral residents on board.
+Shahzada Farhad Azis, a member of Chitral's traditional royal family who was flying with his wife and daughter, Deputy Commissioner of Chitral District Osama Ahmed Warraich, two sky marshals and an Aircraft Maintenance Engineer were also among the passengers.
+There were 20 Chitral residents on board.

-The flight manifest showed that there were five flight crew: 43-year-old Captain Saleh Janjua, 40-year-old first officer Aly Akram, 26-year-old trainee pilot Ahmed Mansoor Janjua (no relation to the captain), and two flight attendants Sadaf Farooq and Asma Adil.
+The flight manifest showed that there were five flight crew: 43-year-old Captain Saleh Janjua, 40-year-old First Officer Ali Akram, 26-year-old trainee pilot Ahmed Janjua (no relation to the captain), and two flight attendants Sadaf Farooq and Asma Adil.
 Captain Janjua was reported to be an experienced pilot with over 12,000 flight hours during his career.
 He was also a type-rated instructor for ATR aircraft.
-First Officer Akram was also an experienced pilot with over 3,600 flight hours on the ATR-42 while trainee First Officer Ahmad Janjua joined PIA in 2014 and had accrued a total flying experience of more than 1,400 hours on the ATR-42.
+First Officer Akram was also an experienced pilot with over 3,600 flight hours on the ATR-42 while trainee First Officer Ahmed Janjua joined PIA in 2014 and had accrued a total flying experience of more than 1,400 hours on the ATR-42.

 Flight

-Flight 661 was a flight from Chitral, the capital of Chitral District located in the mountainous region of Khyber Pakthunkwa, to Pakistan's capital of Islamabad.
+Flight 661 was a flight from Chitral, the capital of Chitral District located in the mountainous region of Khyber Pakhtunkhwa, to Pakistan's capital of Islamabad.
 The flight was scheduled for twice a week and was expected to take off at 15:30 PST.
 The expected time of arrival in Islamabad's Benazir Bhutto International Airport was at around 16:40 local time.

 The aircraft left Chitral Airport's Runway 20 at 15:38, with trainee first officer Ahmed Janjua as the pilot flying and Captain Saleh Janjua as the co-pilot and pilot monitoring.
 The trainee first officer was flying for route familiarization, while another cockpit crew, First Officer Akram, was sitting at the back of the cockpit on the jumpseat to observe him as well.
 The weather in the region was fine and there was no recorded significant activity on the radar.

 Cruising at FL135, the airspeed was stabilized at 186 knots.
 After everything was set, Captain Janjua decided to make an announcement to the passengers.